-I've seen a lot of traffic looking for natural building information so I figure that it's time to provide a 2022 natural building update about my project.
+I get a lot of traffic looking for natural building information.
+Therefore I figure that it's time to provide an update.
+Here is my 2022 natural building update about my project.
+This will be the last update too.

 Natural Building Pitfalls

-We ran into a series of natural building pitfalls that honestly have almost nothing to do with the choice to build a straw bale home.
-That said, if you're planning on building a cob, straw bale, cordwood, or other natural building you should watch out for these as well.
+We ran into a series of natural building pitfalls.
+Those honestly had little to do with building a straw bale home.
+That said, if you're planning on building a cob, straw bale, cordwood, or other natural building watch out for these as well.

 Financing

 Financing was the biggest impediment to our project.
-If you can completely self-finance you're going to be fine but if you need any money you're going to run into a lot of issues.
-Banks look more at your contractor's credit than your own when it comes to building.
-This means if you're doing an owner-builder you're going to have a tough time unless you've built other houses as a general contractor and have a record the bank can look at.
+If you can completely self-finance you're going to be fine.
+However if you need to borrow you're going to run into issues.
+Banks look at your contractor's credit.
+This means acting as an owner-builder is very hard.
+Too banks will give you a tough time unless you've built other houses.

 Comparables